-The device has four fundamental operating modes: Sleep, Normal, Fail, and Power off.
+The device has four fundamental operating modes: sleep, normal, fail, and power off.
 It possesses multiple high-side switches (power channels) each of which can be controlled independently:

-- in Normal mode by SPI interface.
-A second supply voltage ( $V{CC}$ ) is required for bidirectional SPI communication - in Fail mode by the corresponding direct inputs IN1:IN4.
-The OUT5 for the Penta version and the OUT6 are off in this mode
+- In normal mode by SPI interface.
+A second supply voltage ( $V{CC}$ ) is required for bidirectional SPI communication - In fail mode by the corresponding direct inputs IN1:IN4.
+OUT6 is off in this mode